DanRoscigno/elastic_stack_monitoring_examples/Docker/README.md

 open another terminal and look at `do-it-all.sh` to see what is happening, and look at the configuration files that are being downloaded.

+### View monitoring information

-Navigate to Kibana at http://localhost:5601
+Navigate to Kibana at http://localhost:5601/app/monitoring and you should logs and metrics for Elasticsearch in the Stack Monitoring application.

 Username is elastic, password is foo

 # Monitoring the Elastic Stack